 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.

-The Missouri minimum wage increase is set to give over 675,000 workers a raise, so there is a chance that you will be affected as a small-business owner.
+The Missouri minimum wage increase will go into effect on January 1, 2024.
 Square has plenty of employer resources to help you navigate these changes.
 Here are some to help you get started right away.

 Make sure you hire and keep the right employees: Replacing an employee can cost a lot.
 You can decrease the total cost associated with recruiting and training when you hire (and then retain) the right people to do the job.
 Look for candidates with good track records, who come recommended, and who fit in with the company culture.
 Use our employee checklist to make sure that they are the best fit for your business.
 (Before you start hiring, make sure to get your EIN.)